 Details: There are two beautiful waterfalls on this kid-friendly hike, Carter Falls and Madcap Falls, the latter just a short distance beyond the former and worth the extra steps.

 Begin on the famous Wonderland Trail heading east.
 In summer months you may encounter backpackers hiking the entire 93-mile trek that circumnavigates Mt.
 Rainier, a journey that takes about 10 days.
 This family-friendly stretch of the Wonderland starts flat and wide, first alongside the Paradise Road then pulling away into quiet wilderness along the Nisqually River.
 At about 2 miles, you’ll come back to the road and the Cougar Rock Campground when the trails turns sharply east to cross the wide floodplain of the Nisqually River.
 After crossing the Nisqually River on the log bridge, the trail hugs the Paradise River for about one mile through the emerald moss-cloaked forest to Carter Falls.
 After you’ve had your fill at the viewpoint, walk on beyond these falls another 150 feet to see Madcap Falls.

 Directions: Longmire at Mt.
 Rainier is about two hours from Seattle.
 Take I-5 south to Tacoma, then drive east on SR 7 to Elbe.
-From there, continue on SR 706 through Ashford to the Nisqually Entrance to the park.
-The National Park entrance entrance fee is $15* per vehicle.
+From there, continue on SR 706 through Ashford to the Nisqually Entrance to the park where the National Park entrance fee must be paid.
 After entering the park, continue on Paradise Road heading east 6.5 miles to the Longmire Museum and the National Park Inn.
 Park in the large parking lot behind the inn.
 The trailhead is on the north end of the lot, signed for the Wonderland Trail.
 You want to head east on the Wonderland Trail.